>

 More info: Receive detailed hotel list, bike specs, and route description

 Vitoria-Gasteiz, easily accessible by bus or train, welcomes you with its historic charm and vibrant atmosphere.
-Along the way, be sure to explore hidden gems like Lekunberri and iconic sites such as the Plaza del Castillo in Pamplona.
+Along the way, be sure to explore hidden gems like Estella and iconic sites such as the Plaza del Castillo in Pamplona.
 Your cycling adventure will conclude in San Sebastian, where you can unwind on the beautiful La Concha Beach.

 Enjoy a relaxing breakfast before saddling up your bike.
-The serious climb of the day doesn’t come until the last part of your journey.
-About halfway through your ride today, you’ll be able to stock up on snacks from Puente la Reina-Gares, which is bursting with local delicacies to try.
+About halfway through your ride today, make sure to check out the beautiful village of Puente la Reina.
+It is also a great place to stop to stock up on pintxos and drinks before the last part of the ride, which includes a steady climb to Alto del Perdón populated with wind turbines.
+Gravity is on your side for the rest of the ride.
 You will finish today in Pamplona, a city known the world over for its annual Running of the Bulls festival.
-Furthermore, being on the Camino de Santiago, this town has had a tradition of catering to travelers for centuries.
+Furthermore, being on the Camino de Santiago, this town has had a tradition of catering to travelers for centuries… You won't have any difficulty finding a restaurant to your liking!

-The first stretch of the ride involves some climbing, but once the climb is done, you can coast up to the halfway point of your ride.
-The rest is flat.
-Your destination is San Sebastian, known for its beautiful beaches, culinary delights, and vibrant atmosphere.
-We recommend arriving early enough to explore it, whether you are interested in history and architecture, or beach activities.
-The rest of the day is yours to spend however you please!
+Your destination is San Sebastián, known for its beautiful beaches, culinary delights, and vibrant atmosphere.
+We recommend arriving early enough to explore it, whether you're interested in history and architecture or beach activities.
+If your schedule allows it, why not add an extra night?

 After breakfast, depart San Sebastian at the time of your choice.